-Some of the crypto tax software offer crypto tax-loss harvesting tools that help you understand the unrealized gains/losses of each asset you own so that you can strategically sell cryptocurrencies that have unrealized losses and therefore reduce your tax burden.
+Some of these software provide crypto tax-loss harvesting tools that help you understand the unrealized gains/losses of each cryptocurrency, NFT or other digital asset you own so that you can strategically sell those that have unrealized losses and therefore reduce your tax burden.

 Calculate your crypto taxes